-Tropical Storm or Hurricane Warning: Sustained winds of the relevant category or higher are expected shortly to affect the specific area.
+- Tropical Storm or Hurricane Warning: Sustained winds of the relevant category or higher are expected shortly to affect the specific area.
 Usually issued 36 hours in advance of the area being hit by the storm force winds.

-> - Severity of hurricanes is rated according to the Saffir-Simpson Hurricane Scale:
+- Hurricane Severity Categories: Severity of hurricanes is rated according to the Saffir-Simpson Hurricane Scale.

-> - Category 1: 74 to 95 mph with dangerous winds that will cause some damage.
+- Category 1: 74 to 95 mph with dangerous winds that will cause some damage.

-> - Category 2: 96 to 110 mph with dangerous winds that will cause extensive damage including major roof and siding damage.
+- Category 2: 96 to 110 mph with dangerous winds that will cause extensive damage including major roof and siding damage.

-> - Category 3: 111 to 129 mph with dangerous winds that will cause devastating damage including removal of roof and decks.
+- Category 3: 111 to 129 mph with dangerous winds that will cause devastating damage including removal of roof and decks.
 Electricity and water unavailable for several days to weeks.

-> - Category 4: 130 to 156 mph with dangerous winds that will cause catastrophic damage including most of roof structure and some exterior walls, uprooted trees, downed power lines, and power outages that can last weeks or months.
+- Category 4: 130 to 156 mph with dangerous winds that will cause catastrophic damage including most of roof structure and some exterior walls, uprooted trees, downed power lines, and power outages that can last weeks or months.

-> - Category 5: 157 mph or higher with dangerous winds that will cause catastrophic damage including total destruction of built structures, total roof failure, and wall collapses.
+- Category 5: 157 mph or higher with dangerous winds that will cause catastrophic damage including total destruction of built structures, total roof failure, and wall collapses.
 The area will be uninhabitable for weeks or months.

->

-> Preparing your home
+Preparing your home